-The following table sets forth information as of February 15, 2002 with respect to the beneficial ownership of Beazer common stock by Beazer's directors, Named Executives (as defined below), and all directors and executive officers as a group.
+The following table sets forth information as of February 15, 2002 with respect to the beneficial ownership of Beazer common stock by Beazer's directors, Named Executives, and all directors and executive officers as a group.
 Except as otherwise indicated, each beneficial owner possesses sole voting and investment power with respect to all shares.